ahmadajmi/type/README.md

       permalink: /:basename:output_ext
 ```

----

 ### Deployment

 To run the theme locally, navigate to the theme directory and run `bundle install` to install the dependencies, then run `jekyll serve` to start the Jekyll server.

 I would recommend checking the [Deployment Methods](https://jekyllrb.com/docs/deployment-methods/) page on Jekyll website.

----

 ### Posts

 To create a new post, you can create a new markdown file inside the `_posts` directory by following the [recommended file structure](https://jekyllrb.com/docs/posts/#creating-post-files).

-The following is a post file with different configurations you can add as example:
+The following is a post file with different configurations you can add as an example:

 ```sh
 ---